The ArcGIS Event Editor allows you to add point events to dominant routes in case route concurrences exist.

 You can specify the LRS Network to be used as the LRM for defining the measure of the new point event.

-- Type the route's Route ID on which the event's measure will be located in the Route ID text box.
+- Type the route's ID on which the event's measure will be located in the Route ID text box.

 You can also click the Select a Route on the Map button to select the route on the map.